timescale/docs/tutorials/energy-data/query-energy.md

 ### Finding energy consumption for each month of the year

-1. Connect to the Timescale database that contains the energy consumption dataset.
+1. Connect to the $COMPANY database that contains the energy consumption dataset.
 1. At the psql prompt, use this query to find consumption for each month of the
     year: